Fellows / Interns

 DRM welcomes inquiries about post-graduate legal fellowships and has hosted Equal Justice Works, Skadden, OSI and other fellows in previous years.
 Beginning June 1st of each year, we review applications and proposals to support fellows for Equal Justice Works and Skadden fellowships.
 We enjoy partnering with and supporting our fellows to develop innovative and effective proposals and providing support and mentorship to ensure fellows have a rewarding experience.
 DRM establishes a priority deadline of June 1st for contacting us about your interest in working with us on a Skadden or EJW proposal; however, feel free to send an inquiry, even after June 1st, to ask if we have committed our support for the fall application cycle.
 To make an inquiry, email Megan Berger, Esq., Megan.Berger@DisabilityRightsMD.org with information about your area of interest and ideas for a fellowship project.

-Emily Galik, current UPenn Catalyst legal fellow with DRM: “My fellowship at Disability Rights Maryland has allowed me to grow exponentially as a lawyer and an advocate.
-Besides working on cases involving more traditional litigation, I have been able to advise and work directly with clients, conduct investigations, and explore a range of local professional development opportunities.
-My year-long fellowship has also allowed me to build and maintain relationships with clients, stakeholders, and the local legal community—an opportunity I rarely had while working in seasonal intern positions.”
+Emily Galik, former UPenn Catalyst legal fellow with DRM: “My fellowship at Disability Rights Maryland allowed me to grow exponentially as a lawyer and an advocate.
+Besides working on cases involving more traditional litigation, I was able to advise and work directly with clients, conduct investigations, and explore a range of local professional development opportunities.
+My year-long fellowship also allowed me to build and maintain relationships with clients, stakeholders, and the local legal community—an opportunity I rarely had while working in seasonal intern positions.”